 The accelerated loss of mains change programme process

-The generation owner will be asked to upload the following information in support of their application:
+Locogen will upload the following information in support of your application:

 - Generation type